 Holding Period And Discount Method

-In Australia, if you hold the cryptocurrency for at least 12 months before selling or disposing of it, you may be eligible for a CGT discount.
+In Australia, if you hold the crypto for at least 12 months before selling or disposing of it, you may be eligible for a CGT discount.
 This means that only 50% of the capital gain will be included in your assessable income.

 Using the previous example, if you held the Bitcoin for more than 12 months before selling it, the assessable capital gain would be AUD 5,000 (50% of AUD 10,000).